ystv/website2020/Planning/Domains.md

 	* /rtmp

 ## Deployment
-Will use jenkins to live deploy from github to web, master going to `ystv.co.uk` whilst dev branch to `dev.ystv.co.uk`
+Will use jenkins to live deploy from github to web, master going to `ystv.co.uk` whilst dev branch to `dev.ystv.co.uk`.

 ## Misc
 OB unit site just use the OB's own IP